 Distinguishing a score sheet (or grading rubric) from an assessment rubric can be challenging.
 To the untrained eye, all rubrics look alike.
-We’re hoping that by the time you’ve finished reading this, you’ll be identifying each type of rubric like a Rubric Wizard…see what we did there?
+We’re hoping that by the time you’ve finished reading this, you’ll be a Rubric Wizard, capable of identifying each type with ease.

 The Difference Between Grading Rubrics and Assessment Rubrics

-Let’s look at how to differentiate a grading rubric from an assessment rubric.
+How can you differentiate a grading rubric from an assessment rubric?
 One of the main things to look at is the list of criteria.
 The criteria on a grading rubric tend to measure a student’s performance level on a particular assignment, rather than measure a student’s skill that can be assessed across assignments.
 For example, if a student was being evaluated on a reflection paper written about a work of literature, a criterion in a grading rubric might measure the student’s ability to define the main idea of the story.
-An assessment rubric, on the other hand, might measure the written communication skills the student demonstrates based on how the paper was written.
+An assessment rubric, on the other hand, might measure the written communication skills the student demonstrates based on how the paper is written.